 White Rabbit Collection

-Dangrove is not open to the public.
-Scholars, researchers and post-graduate university students are able to visit the library and archive by appointment with the Manager of Research.
+Dangrove is not open to the public, but researchers and post-graduate university students can visit the library and archive by appointment with the Manager of Research.

 Liu Wei, Density 1 – 6, 2013, books, steel, wood, various dimensions.
 Install view in ‘A Fairy Tale in Red Times’ at the NGV, Melbourne.

 What is so distinctive about contemporary art from China, and how did it emerge in the post-Cultural Revolution, post-Mao opening-up period of the 1980s?

 A highly academic, extremely competitive system of art training in both western and eastern techniques produces graduates possessed of extraordinary technical accomplishment.
 They often emerge from this rigorous education, however, eager to challenge conventions, to innovate, experiment, work across genres, and break down boundaries between disciplines.
 Labour costs and materials are still more affordable than in many other countries, allowing artists to work on an ambitious scale.
 The art districts and studio complexes in cities such as Beijing, Shanghai and Hangzhou are crucibles of creativity and entrepreneurial risk-taking.
 This, in combination with impeccable levels of craftsmanship and technical virtuosity, is what distinguishes Chinese contemporary art in the global field.